-Gout is a common and painful form of arthritis that causes swollen, hot and stiff joints.
-When uric acid crystallizes, it settles into the joints and body tissues, most frequently affecting the big toe and, if not treated, progresses to the ankles, heels, wrists and hands.
-This results in severe pain, stiffness and redness at the joint.
+Gout is a common and painful form of arthritis that causes swollen, hot, and stiff joints.
+When uric acid crystallizes, it settles into the joints and body tissues, most frequently affecting the big toe and, if not treated, progresses to the ankles, heels, wrists, and hands.
+This results in severe pain, stiffness, and redness at the joint.
 Gout attacks often occur in the middle of the night when the joint is immobile.
-Once the initial pain has subsided, general discomfort of the area can last for several weeks.
+Once the initial pain has subsided, the general discomfort of the area can last for several weeks.

 Relieve acute attack, prevent future attacks, promote optimal excretion of urates

 - Sudden pain in joints, often the big toe

 - Stiffness in joint

 - Tophi (nodules in the skin)

 - Joint edema